 6. Encourage Fair and Transparent Leadership

-Work with your leadership teams on fairness and transparency.
+Work with your leadership teams on fairness and transparency – especially communication in uncertain times needs to respect these values.
 Help them invite, encourage and inspire their team members.
 Dictatorship is not helpful in the long term.
 And always: Stay connected.
 Stay in touch and give and receive feedback.

 Of course, many of these thoughts are just the beginning, and 2019 won’t bring us a magic wand.
 But starting to think in this direction without overwhelming the manager, the team and ourselves would already be a step in the right direction.